 The value of the global IT convergence market is expected to hit $2.5 billion by the end of 2020*.
 Innovating together makes companies more successful, profitable and valuable, but only if they make the right supply chain and partnership decisions.

-It’s a completely fresh approach that has attracted $1m in funding.
+It’s a completely fresh approach to connected supply chains that has attracted $1m in funding.
 Big names, like Samsung, LG and KT Corp, are taking notice.

 The scale of data in EffectMall is staggering: